top of page

 Authorized to act on behalf of the Board on most matters in instances where decisions cannot wait until the next meeting of the Board.

-2. Vice Chair Kevin Charette
+2. Lisa Sweet, Vice Chair

-3. Treasurer Kimberley Quirk
+3. Kimberley Quirk, Treasurer

-4. Secretary Evan Oxenham
+4. Evan Oxenham, Secretary

 Click here for biographies of our Executive Committee.

-5. Director Paul Looney
+5. Terry Clark, Director

-6. Director Jamie Hess
+6. Doria Brown, Director

 Finance Committee